-Permanent Representative of Ukraine to the European Council Dmytro Kuleba urged the Commissioner for Human Rights of European Council Nils Muiznieks to take measures to release the citizen of Ukraine Pavlo Gryb who is illegally detained in Russia.
+Permanent Representative of Ukraine to the Council of Europe Dmytro Kuleba urged the Commissioner for Human Rights of Council of Europe Nils Muiznieks to take measures to release the citizen of Ukraine Pavlo Gryb who is illegally detained in Russia.
 Kuleba reported this at Twitter.

-‘I said about the kidnapping of Pavlo Gryb at the Committee of European Council ministers and urged the Commissioner for Human Rights to assume measures for his release’, Kuleba said.
+‘I said about the kidnapping of Pavlo Gryb at the Committee of Council of Europe ministers and urged the Commissioner for Human Rights to assume measures for his release’, Kuleba said.

 Earlier, the officer of the Border Guard Service of Ukraine Igor Gryb published at Facebook that his son 19-years old Pavlo Gryb got lost in Belarus on August 24.
 His son went to Gomel to meet a girl with whom he got acquainted and communicated in the social networks.